 Neurologic Physical Therapy Residency

-We provide a post-professional neurologic physical therapy residency program accredited by the American Physical Therapy Association.
+We are accredited by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurology.
 We offer a 52-week program which includes a wide range of clinical and didactic experiences across the lifespan and continuum of care.
 This collaborative program provides licensed physical therapists the ability to enhance their skills while working with clinical experts in the area of neurologic physical therapy and academicians of two major educational institutions.

 As one of the nation's leading healthcare systems, the TIRR Memorial Hermann Neurologic Physical Therapy Residency Program offers the residents the entire continuum of care and patient lifespan in the practice of neurologic physical therapy.
 This wide exposure allows the residents to enhance their clinical decision making skills and develop their confidence as expert clinicians.

 The academic courses offered by Texas Woman's University and the University of Texas Medical Branch at Galveston include foundational and clinical sciences, as well as critical inquiry.
 Educational and research opportunities at both institutions contribute to a solid foundation in neurologic physical therapy practice.

 Learning modules are provided by interdisciplinary instructors who are experts in the curriculum content and patient management They create enriched learning experiences for enhanced knowledge acquisition and clinical application.

 The faculty members and mentors of our residency program are leading educators and clinicians.
 They are committed to the development of practitioners with advanced clinical skills in the management of patients with neurologic dysfunction across the continuum of care.